-If you’re wanting a safe pair of clippers for extra protection against cutting the quick, you should invest in a cat nail clipper that has nail guide.
+If you’re wanting a safe pair of clippers for extra protection against cutting the quick, you should invest in a cat nail clipper that has a nail guide.
 Make sure the pliers have a safety lock, this makes them much safer in storage.

-This is a bit of a no brainer, but sometimes over looked.
+This is a bit of a no brainer but sometimes overlooked.
 Make sure the handles or scissors are large or small enough for your hands.
 They should feel easy to move in hand and provide a strong secure grip.

 With each different style of cat nail clippers comes a different style of blade.
-The plier style of cat clippers provide the sharpest cut every time.
+The plier style of cat clippers provides the sharpest cut every time.
 Scissors will require some upkeep to make sure they stay sharp over a long period of time.

 You can, however, I highly recommend avoiding doing this.
-It will crack your cats claws, making them weaker.
+It will crack your cat’s claws, making them weaker.
 You won’t have the same sharp precision cut a cat nail clipper will provide.
 Please avoid using human nail clippers.
 Not to mention, it’s kind of gross.

 It’s recommended to trim your cats nails once every 10 – 14 days.
 The best way to judge is inspecting your cats claws every 3 – 4 days to monitor the growth.

 This depends on your cats lifestyle, are they indoor or outdoor cats.
-The age of you cat also plays a part in this.
+The age of your cat also plays a part in this.
 Outdoor cats require less trimming than indoor cats.
 Older cats should have their nails trimmed to avoid pad damage.